saamok/twitch-quote-bot/README.md

 twitch-quote-bot
 ================

-A simple bot, mainly for Twitch channels, but can be used for other purposes as well.
+A bot mainly for Twitch channels, but can be used for other purposes as well.

+The bot supports writing custom commands using Lua, and saves it's states in an sqlite database.

 Current build status